pnp/blog/content/post/how-to-transition-from-power-automate-to-logic-apps.md

 Hello, are you looking to understand the differences between Power Automate and Azure Logic Apps -- or not sure what each of these does and when to use them?
 Well, you have come to the right place.
-Let\'s go through these, to understand the differences and similarities and to look at how you can transition between them.
+Let's go through these, to understand the differences and similarities and to look at how you can transition between them.